 18. Volkan Beer (Santorini)

 Volkan is the second beer that is produced on the island of Santorini by a very unique and artisanal microbrewery using only greek materials.
-This beer is completely different from others on this list, since it has a different brewing method that includes grape local honey that is added at the end of the brewing process, citron leaves that the beer goes through and nothing more than mineral brew water filtered through Santorini volcanic lava!
+This beer is completely different from others on this list and definitely one of the most unique greek beer brands, since it has a different brewing method that includes grape local honey that is added at the end of the brewing process, citron leaves that the beer goes through and nothing more than mineral brew water filtered through Santorini volcanic lava!
 How cool is that?
 Volkan is probably one of the most unique speciality beers in Europe at the moment, with many awards and a large variety of beers such as Volkan Blonde (pilsner), Volkan Black (Dunkel), Volkan Grey (wheat exotic) and Volkan White (lager).

 19. Lafkas Beer (Crete)